placeholder

 Legalization older Surinamese

-Some of the group of older undocumented people are older Surinamese who were born as Dutch citizens before Suriname's independence and have lived undocumented in the Netherlands for many years.
+A portion of the group of older undocumented Amsterdam residents concerns Surinamese who were born as Dutch citizens before Suriname's independence in 1975 and have lived undocumented in the Netherlands for many years.

-Despite the fact that their entire family resides legally in the Netherlands, they have never been able to obtain the proper papers.
-In a letter to the State Secretary of Justice, De Regenboog Groep urged on legal, historical and moral grounds that this group of elderly undocumented people should be legalized.
-The publication makes their problems visible.
+Despite the fact that their entire family resides legally in the Netherlands, for a long time they have never been able to obtain the proper papers.
+In a letter to the State Secretary of Justice, De Regenboog Groep called for legalization of this group of elderly undocumented people on legal, historical and moral grounds.
+In this publication, De Regenboog Groep described their problems at the time.

 Sustainable solution